Sanibel Island January 17 - February 16, 2013

 Sanibel Canines

 Want to break the ice with a stranger?
 Ask if you can take a picture of their dog.
 Dogs love the beach.
 Noses to the ground the variety of exotic scents must be overwhelming.
-The Queen, Elizabeth of course, prefer, in the photo above lower right, the Corgi, we both being horse people.
+The late Queen, Elizabeth of course, prefer, in the photo above lower right, the Corgi, we both being horse people.
 Lower left; my riding friend Kathi's standard poodle's starting the day early.

 | Return to Home Page |